ShailPatel003/Unemployment-analysis-with-python/README.md

 3. Open the Jupyter Notebook or run the Python scripts to analyze the data and generate insights.

 ## Dataset
-The dataset used for this analysis consists of [mention the source of the dataset].
-It includes [brief description of the dataset contents].
+The dataset used for this analysis consists of Covid-19 datset.

 ## Usage Example
 ```python